Eight years ago I was sitting at home with the remains of a crumbling start-up scattered around my apartment in Saskatoon, Saskatchewan.

 The song I sang on my first Friday in front of the whole company was LMFAO’s “Party Rock Anthem” (a tradition I can’t say I’ll miss).

 After that, I was part of the club.
-A club that included incredible social events, wicked smaht leadership, an evolving product, a loyal customer base, and an expensive order of biker jackets that we don’t need to talk about here.
+A club that included incredible social events, wicked smaht leadership, an evolving product, a loyal customer base, and an expensive order of biker jackets that we don’t need to discuss here.

 That first year at Vendasta I learned more about marketing than I’d learned in four years of business school.
 Jeff and I doubled the marketing team as we became one of the fastest-growing tech companies in North America.
 Conferences were a blast.
 Everyone attended our social events.
 The sales team tripled and a new CRO from Rosetown ruffled some feathers before winning us over.
 Brendan even convinced me to try my hand at being a product owner, which now ranks as his worst decision ever.
 Life at a start-up was thrilling!
 Fast-paced!
 Personally and professionally rewarding!